ninanung/docker-practice/docker-jenkins-aws/README.md

 __host__ : name of instance in AWS and docker-machine.

 ## Result
 Now i can connect to jenkins with internet, not local.
 I think i can also use this for web service.

+You can connect to my [jenkins page](http://13.209.18.97:8080/).